Young adult community

 SEEKERS.
 This diverse group of adults mainly in their 40s is constantly seeking to follow God's will through study, prayer and interaction with one another.
 Several teachers rotate responsibilities, with a variety of short-term topics.
 Director is James Perry.
 Meets in Room 2355.

 BEGINNINGS.
 Periodically, Wilshire offers a six-week class Sunday morning class for newly and nearly married peoples, all ages including those in the community who may have another church home.
 It is led by Wilshire members and includes a Prepare and Enrich Evaluation and Assessment.
 For those not married yet, completion can earn you a discount on the cost of your marriage license.
+The next session is September 9 - October 14, 2018.
 For more information or to sign up, please contact Tiffany Wright at (214) 452-3107.

 Need help knowing where to start or need additional information about adult classes?